IrsyaadRJ/Streamlit-ToDo-WebApp/README.md

 ```
 vagrant up
 ```
+- Go to http://localhost:8081 on your local browser
+- To use ToDo application login as a user.
+- To use admin's interface login as an admin.
+- User's credentials :
+  ID          Password
+  blank404    blank404
+  biggie      biggie
+- Admin credentials:
+  ID          Password
+  admin       admin

 ## How does it work:
 - Each private network is given its own private network to be able to communicate with one another.
 - Using tmux to be able to run streamlit web app and admin panel on the background.